 Hello Whovians and fellow hobbyists.

-I have started this project specifically for fans with access to 3D printers.
-With the official 5" scale line of Character Options toys pretty much dead in the water, but so many classic Doctor Who monsters still without an action figure to call their own, I have set out with the lofty goal of plugging those annoying gaps in our collections with *FREE* articulated 5" scale models that you can print at home, paint and assemble, and then proudly display on your shelf alongside the rest of your figures!
+I have started this project specifically for fans of Doctor Who with access to 3D printers.
+With the official 5" scale line of toys largely abandoned, and so many classic monsters left unrepresented, I have set out with the lofty goal of plugging those annoying gaps in our collections with *FREE* articulated 5" scale models that you can print at home, paint and assemble, and then proudly display on your shelf alongside the rest of your figures!

-All templates are 100% completely *FREE* to download, and can be access from the Templates page on this website or my TinkerCAD development page.
-Please note that new templates often require several rounds of prototyping and test printing until I am satisfied that optimal quality has been reached and all points of articulation work as intended, so always consult the Templates page first to see which designs I consider "finished" and which still "require tinkering" before printing yourself.
+All templates are 100% *FREE* to download, and can be access from the Templates page on this website or my TinkerCAD development page.
+We also have a Guest Templates page for designs created by other artists.
+Please note that new templates often require several rounds of prototyping and test printing until I am satisfied that optimal quality has been reached, so always consult the Templates page first to see which designs I consider "finished" and which still "require tinkering" before printing yourself.

-That said, if you want to see what I've created so far, please continue to watch this space or follow my project on Facebook for the latest updates.
+That said, if you want to see what I've created so far, please continue to watch this space or follow my project on Facebook and Instagram for the latest updates.

 -- Troy Ryan Wood